oleksulkowski/Syn-CpG-Spacer/README.md

 3. It is determined which codons can potentially be transformed into CpG-forming alternatives based on their position in the sequence.
 The criterium is being at least the minimum CpG gap away from existing CpG's.
 4. The initial and final number of nucleotides are protected against changes, if specified by the user.
 5. Codons are mutated to synonymous CpG-forming alternatives along the sequence.
 Minimum CpG gap between newly added CpG's is ensured.
-6. The sequences' synonymity is checked, along with the preservation of packaging signals and adherence to the minimum gap settings.
+6. The sequences' synonymity is checked, along with the preservation of terminal signals and adherence to the minimum gap settings.
 7. If the A-enrichment option is selected, the rest of the sequence is synonymously recoded into more A-rich codons, without impacting CpG's.
 8. The same checks as those described in step 6 are performed.